bradleyhop/frontend-mentor-github-user-search-app/README.md

 - More practice with flexbox and grid; I'm trying to figure out when to use one or the other.
 - More practice with building an app from a design file (Figma).
+- Reading the user's preference for light or dark themes to set the theme of the app appropriately.
+- I trying to use CSS grid more often to better understand when I would use grid vs flexbox; in general, grid is nice for elements of consistant size while flex is good for elements differing in size and flowing elements (also good for vertically aligning elements within a div vertically).
 - One of the more frustrating aspects of this project, and most of the interactive projects on Frontend Mentor, is that the user stories are not really detailed enough for me.
 Is there a default profile to be loaded by default?
 In the Figma design file, the pointer icons show interactivity, which can be ambiguous in its implementation.
 However, I can see where this ambiguity leaves room for imagination, so I had fun adding little flairs and app flow.

 ### Continued development